nacer-eb/KrotovHopfieldWaddington/README.md

     python KV_window.py

 The above (or equivalent for your python environment) starts the GUI.
-You can open any network training file and play through training, view the training data, etc. Below a screenshot of the viewer GUI.

 ![Screenshot of view_module](viewer_module/Screenshot.png)

+You can open any network training file using the "Open file..." button.
+The player allows for jump to the beginning of training (𐃏), move back by one frame (affected by speed) (⏴), play/pause (⏯), move forward by a frame (affected by speed) (⏵), or jump to the end (⏭).
+On the right, a slider can be used to change the speed at which training is played back.

 ### The nullcline module